 Cape Brett Walkway, Rawhiti

-For serious trampers, the Cape Brett Walkway is a demanding but definitely rewarding.
+For serious trampers, the Cape Brett Walkway is demanding but rewarding.
 Tracking through native bush and long stretching cliffs you walk ends at the lighthouse on the cape.
-The lighthouse is now a DOC hut so walkers have the option to either stay overnight and walk back the next day or organise for a boat to take you back at the end of the day.
+The lighthouse is now a DOC hut, so walkers have the option to either stay overnight and walk back the next day or organise for a boat to take you back at the end of the day.
 Whatever you choose, you’ll be ready for a well-earned rest.